AI-Stuff/layered/README.md

 ### Step 3: Weight Initialization

-The weight matrices of the network are handed to algorithms like backpropagation, gradient decent and weight decay.
+The weight matrices of the network are handed to algorithms like backpropagation, gradient descent and weight decay.
 If the initial weights of a neural network would be zero, no activation would be passed to the deeper layers.
 So we start with random values sampled from a normal distribution.